 Webhooks

 Webhooks serves seamless sharing of real-time communication and data exchange between applications.
-These Hypertext Transfer Protocol Secure (HTTPS) callbacks enable the possibility of near-instantaneous communication between the different applications.
+These Hypertext Transfer Protocol Secure (HTTPS) callbacks allow near-instantaneous interaction between the different applications.

-With webhooks, Signals help you to automatically initiate actions in the target systems based on predefined events that occur in the publisher environment.
-This eliminates the need for human intervention and allows systems to react dynamically to the changes.
+With webhooks, Signals help you to automatically trigger actions in the target systems based on predefined events that occur in the publisher environment.
+This eliminates the need for manual intervention and allows systems to react dynamically to the changes.

 Key Aspects

-Catalyst Signals supports multiple HTTPS methods for webhooks, including POST, GET, PUT, PATCH, DELETE, and OPTIONS.
+Catalyst Signals supports multiple HTTPS methods for webhooks.
+It includes POST, GET, PUT, PATCH, DELETE, and OPTIONS.
 This flexibility enhances the management of event data, leading to robust and efficient event deliveries to the target applications.

 Invocation Rate Limit

-This denotes the maximum frequency at which the webhook can be invoked within a second.
+The invocation rate limit controls how frequently a webhook can be triggered per second.
 This limit helps in preventing excessive use of endpoints that may overload the target systems.
-You can configure the rate limit to allow a minimum of one up to a maximum of 300 HTTPS calls per second.
-The default invocation rate limit for webhooks is 300 per second.
+You can configure this limit between 1 and 300 HTTPS calls per second, with 300 per second as the default.

 Customizable Headers and Parameters

-You can provide up to 25 unique headers and parameters for each webhook.
-This limit is provided to have precise control over the transmitted data.
+Each webhook supports up to 25 unique headers and parameters, allowing precise control over transmitted data.